 Nowadays we get electric coffee percolators, which are very good and easy to use.
 Coffee decoctions can be prepared in a moment using them.
 I am sure many of you are aware of the same.
 I am posting pictures of the percolators that are used in my house.
 You can choose anyone of them suitable to you or use anything that is available in the market.

-Coffee is usually served hot in steel tumblers in southern parts of India.
+Coffee should be served hot in steel tumblers in southern parts of India.
 For serving the coffee, it is poured with expertise from one tumbler to another keeping some distance so that while serving the coffee there is a thick forth on the top of the tumbler.
 This is actually aerating the drink, which somehow enhances its flavour.

 Coffee aroma simply fills outs of every South Indian Homes especially in the early morning wee hours.
 I have to mention here that Coffee in the olden times used to be prepared adding jaggery / gur instead of sugar.
 This coffee too has its own distinct flavour and taste.
 Many people still follow this method.
 However, the urban cities have adapted to sugar.